bcrowell/bcrowell.github.io/when_early_christianity/index.md

 Otherwise it would never have been acceptable to its audience, especially in Syria-Palestine.
 Since other portions of Mark have to date to as early as ca. 80 CE,[^early_mark] Mark has to have been composed over an extended period of time.

-Because the range of error for the timing of the gospels is so great compared to what was claimed in older reverential treatments, there is room for much greater uncertainty in how they came to be written.
+Because the timing of the gospels is so much more fuzzy compared to what was claimed in older reverential treatments, there is room for much greater uncertainty in how they came to be written.
 A very interesting hypothesis along these lines is presented by Tyson in his book [Marcion and Luke-Acts: A Defining Struggle](https://www.bookfinder.com/search/?author=Tyson%2C+Joseph+B.&title=Marcion+and+Luke-Acts%3A+A+Defining+Struggle&lang=en&st=xl&ac=qr).
 According to this theory, which builds on previous work by Knox,